AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 The CAPTCHA component provides an out-of-the-box integration with Google reCAPTCHA.
 You can also configure extra CAPTCHA services for the component, if necessary.

 **Multiple master pages for Document of Record**
 You can use a different master page for each page of a Document of Record.
-You can also control the placement of Adaptive Form panels on a document of record.
+You can also control the placement of Adaptive Form panels on a Document of Record.
 The Cloud Service provides various pagination options to control placement of content.

 **AEM Archetype for Forms as a Cloud Service**
 [AEM Archetype](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-27) helps you start developing for AEM Forms as a Cloud Service.
 You can use Archetype version 27 or later to create a project template compatible with AEM Forms as a Cloud Service environment.
 The Archetype also includes some sample themes and templates to help you started quickly.